 The title loan lender must prominently post a sign no smaller than three feet by five feet that lets you know what happens if you do not pay the loan and the interest rate.

 If you have a problem paying your loan, contact the lender and try to work it out.
 Keep a record of the names of persons you talk to and what they tell you.
 Keep copies of any relevant receipts, letters, etc. Be honest with your lender.
 If you are unable to pay, but show a willingness to satisfy the loan, the lender may be willing to work with you.
 If you are not successful or if you think the lender has not followed the law, you may wish to consider filing a formal complaint.

-If you cannot resolve a dispute directly with the motor vehicle title loan lender, call Miami-Dade's Department of Regulatory and Economic Resources (RER) Consumer Hotline at 305-375-3677.
+If you cannot resolve a dispute directly with the motor vehicle title loan lender, call Miami-Dade's Office of Consumer Protection, Consumer Hotline at 786-469-2333.
 An experienced Consumer Protection Enforcement Officer will instruct you on how to file your complaint.
 Your complaint will be investigated and you will be notified of the results.
 If violations of the Ordinance are detected, the business will be subject to enforcement action.
 Or go online and fill out a complaint form online which is sent via email automatically.